 The Tour of Flanders was a less happy experience, although he came second.
 He was out of position going into the Muur van Geraardsbergen, where a split put Gilbert in a dangerous group ahead of the peloton.
 Van Avermaet didn't panic, but when he, Sagan and Naesen launched themselves in pursuit of Gilbert on the final climb of the Oude Kwaremont, Sagan clipped a barrier and took all three down.
 Van Avermaet got back up, but Gilbert was too strong.

 "I almost crashed before the Muur and had to brake.
 I was in 50th place, and told myself I was not going to get to the front so had to take it easy.
 I thought probably nothing was going to happen," he says.

-"If me, Peter and Ollie didn't crash on the Kwaremont, we could still make it.
+"If me, Peter and Oli hadn't crashed on the Kwaremont, we could still have made it.
 I mean, who has crashed on the Kwaremont in the last 10 years?
 I'm not angry with Peter – he made the effort, and that's racing.
 But I was able to stand up, check my bike, and nothing was wrong.
 I could go full gas.
 I was really strong, but Phil was a little too strong and finished it off.

 "In my mind, the race was not over.
 You have to shoot me to make me stop."

 "It's not my favourite race.
-If I see a climb, I want to attack on it, but in Roubaix it is easier to sit in and follow the big moves by stronger guys," he says.
-"I was really conservative, and I was happy with my spring so far and this also helped.
+If I see a climb, I want to attack on it, but in Roubaix it's easier to sit in and follow the big moves by stronger guys," he says.
+"I was really conservative, and I was happy with my spring so far, and that also helped.
 It made it a bit easier to be conservative – I didn't have to close the gaps.
 I was expecting top 10 but winning was different."